Geraldton (Year 5)

 Early Morning Work

-For the first half-an-hour of the day, Year Five focuses on developing key skills in English and maths.
-The children work through a daily maths task to improve their mental agility and to consolidate and recap key maths skills.
-They will also have a handwriting task, which has a spelling, grammar or punctuation focus.
-This is also when we listen to the children read and have some group work going on.
-Every child will be heard once every other week, which also includes reading comprehension and guided reading tasks.
-On Fridays, the children will be tested on their spellings and mental maths skills.
+For the first half-an-hour of the day, Year Five focus on developing key skills in English and Maths.
+The children work through a daily maths task to improve their mental agility in various different mathematical skills.
+They will also have a handwriting task, which usually has a spelling, grammar or punctuation focus.
+This is also a when children are heard read individually.
+Every child will be heard once every other week.
+On Friday mornings, Geraldton Class will be tested on their weekly spellings.

 English